cpolishak/CLI-RPN-Calculator/README.md

 ## How to set up the app
 1. Clone this repository to your selected directory
 2. Run ``` npm install ```
+3. To change the RPN calculations logic, use calculator.js file
+4. To make changes related to the handling of inputs, use index.js file
+5. Changes to the CLI funtions are in the 'utils' directory
-3. Steps to run the app are just below
+5. Steps to run the app are just below

 ## How to run